Health Benefits of Peaches

 More Than Just Pretty

 But the beauty pageant is over.
-Twenty years ago, the emphasis in breeding peaches was on big and pretty.
+Decades ago, the emphasis in breeding peaches was on big and pretty.
 Now, according to the Texas Agricultural Experiment Station, researchers have identified peaches’ wide-ranging health benefits.
 The new emphasis is on developing varieties that exploit the fruit’s health potential.
 They’ve found that the fruit ranks high in some types of phytochemicals and has good to excellent antioxidant activity.

 Peaches’ phytonutrients have shown cancer-fighting possibilities.
 These substances have demonstrated the ability to inhibit the growth of cancerous tumors.
 A study in China found that men and women who ate peaches more than two times per week had less risk of developing cancers of the mouth than those who did not.
 Considering that they are native to China and a sacred symbol of longevity there, science is confirming what ancient Chinese wisdom has long espoused.

 Though low in calories—one cup of sliced peaches has only 60 calories—and composed of 80 percent water, they are packed with fiber, vitamins, minerals, and carotenoids.
 The dose of fiber in peaches acts as a gentle laxative, aids digestion, and may also help combat cancer.
 The fruit is rich in cancer-fighting vitamin A in the form of beta carotene, as well as the immune-boosting vitamin C, which also protects against heart disease.
 Rich in iron and potassium, peaches help ensure proper functioning of cells, the balance of fluid and electrolytes in the body, and nerve signaling.
 Lutein and zeaxanthin—two carotenoids found in peaches—help guard against blindness caused by age-related macular degeneration.